precap/dcc-ex.github.io/docs/ex-commandstation/installer.rst

    The programming track is for programming only.
 Make sure you are on the main track if you expect your loco to move or respond to light or sound commands.

-Click :doc:`here <controllers>` or click the "next" button to learn how to select a throttle (controller) suitable to test and use your |EX-CS|.
+Click :doc:`here </ex-commandstation/controllers-diy>` or click the "next" button to learn how to select a throttle (controller) suitable to test and use your |EX-CS|.

 |force-break|